duck00036/Cartoonize-people-in-image/README.md

 ```
 python trans_deep.py
 ```
-If you want to use mask-rcnn as the instance segmentation model, run the script (this might take longer time):
+If you want to use mask-rcnn as the instance segmentation model, run the script (this may take longer):
 ```
 python trans_mask.py
 ```
+(Since the model is exported from PyTorch to onnx, there may be some warning messages about unused initializers, but it does not affect the operation)

 The output photos will be saved in the "**output_image**" folder.
 ## with Docker
 Create two folders as an input folder and an output folder, and put the photos to be cartoonized into the input folder.